LizzyonGit/fruits-hold-em/README.md

 ### Site goals

 The website aims to offer users a:
-- fun and simple game to quickly and easily test their luck,
+- fun and simple game to just enjoy and/or to quickly and easily test their luck,
 - responsive website across all screen sizes,
 - user-friendly, simple navigation across the website.